turingschool/front-end-curriculum/projects/build-your-own-backend.md

 Possible sources of data:

-* Rebuild a backend from your personal project
 * Work with and scrape new data from an API or website.
 Some APIs and websites are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.
   * https://developer.nrel.gov/
   * https://sunlightfoundation.com/api/